-- Is part of effective planning; - Promotes commitment to learning objectives and assessment criteria, for example using WILF/WALT, success criteria, checklists; - Focuses on how children learn; - Encourages self-assessment, for example using traffic lights, thumbs up/down; - Helps learners know how to improve: - Recognises progress from a child's previous best work and effort.
+- Is part of effective planning for progress in learning; - Promotes commitment to learning objectives and assessment criteria, for example using WALT, success criteria lists. - Focuses on how children learn; - Encourages self-assessment, for example using traffic lights, thumbs up/down; - Helps learners know how to improve; - Recognises progress from a child's previous best work and effort.